 Kitchen/dining room: Farmhouse style with cooker, microwave, fridge, freezer and dishwasher.

-Sitting room: With TV.
+Sitting room: With TV and piano.

 Games room: With pool table.